 Go somewhere new and exciting

 Check out what your area has to offer.
-This year for the big kids birthdays we are dressing them up and dragging them to the Michigan Renisanse Festival for some birthday fun.
-As a homeschool family, it is a bonus is our Alternative to birthday parties counts as a field trip.
+This year with everythign going on we took my oldest up to Mackanaw City to see the stars at the Highlands International Dark Sky Park.
+As a homeschool family, it is a bonus is our alternative to birthday parties counts as a field trip.
 Last year we took a day at the Detroit Zoo and the kids got to right the train which was something new for them.
 The possibilities are truly endless.

 Hit the local amusement park